gordonbrander/spellcaster/README.md

 }
 ```

-Store will await each of the promises in the array of effects, and then feed their resulting messages back into the store.
+Store will perform each effect concurrently, and feed their resulting messages back into the store.
 This allows you to model side-effects along with state changes in your reducer function, making side-effects deterministic and predictable.

 ## Hyperscript